swishs-client-mod-plugins/grammar-nazi/README.md

 ## Features
 * Capitalize the first letter of every message.
 * Always add punctuation at the end.
-* Always capitalize lowercase 'i's when they are on their own.
+* Simple Question Detection.

 ## Done:
 * Ignore links.
 * Ignore code brackets.
 * Autocorrect words that contain apostrophes.
 (Like I'm and Doesn't)
-* Certain words automatically add a question mark at the end.
 * Options to disable each individual setting.
+* Always capitalize lowercase 'i's when they are on their own.
+* Ignore Bot Commands

 ## To Do:
 * Correct grammar when dealing with linebreaks.